jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### getUserPic

-this method will return user pic if the user with the email exists,
+this method will return the user pic if the user with the email exists,
 if not false is returned.

 Parameters: